Fatigue During Pregnancy

 When should I go to the doctor with my fatigue during pregnancy?

-If your fatigue comes on all of the sudden, if it doesn’t get better with rest or if you’re feeling very stressed or depressed.
+If your fatigue comes on all of the sudden, if it doesn’t get better with rest or if you’re feeling very stressed or depressed, you should pay your doctor a visit.

 What should I do to treat my fatigue during pregnancy?